Formula One drivers from Brazil: Notable former drivers

 Ayrton Senna is often regarded as one of the best racing drivers of all time.
-In an Autosport survey, 217 Formula One drivers were asked to vote for their top 10 greatest drivers of all-time, and Senna was chosen as number one.
-He finished on the podium 80 times, nearly half of the races in which he competed, and won 41 events.
-He was a master of the Monaco Grand Prix, winning it five times consecutively, a feat never achieved by any other driver on any circuit.
+In an Autosport survey, 217 Formula One drivers were asked to vote for their top 10 greatest drivers of all-time, in the end Senna was chosen as number one.
+He finished on the podium 80 times, nearly half of the races in which he competed, and won 41 events He was a master of the Monaco Grand Prix, winning it a record of six times with five consecutive victories, being dubbed the "King of Monaco".
+Senna is also universally appraised by his wet driving performance, frequently being considered as one of the best drivers of all time in wet race conditions; as of 2023 he still retains the highest ratio of wins in wet races started.

 Nelson Piquet won three titles in a career that spanned 14 seasons.
 He made his Formula One debut in 1978 as a privateer before securing a drive with Brabham.
 He spent the next seven seasons with the team, winning the Drivers' Championship in 1981 and 1983 before moving to Williams in 1986.
 Piquet had battles with teammate Nigel Mansell both on and off track.
 Piquet publicly called Mansell "an uneducated blockhead", with Mansell retorting that "Piquet is just a vile man".
 In their first year together Piquet was convinced that Williams were favouring the British driver and their distracting personal feud helped Alain Prost to the title.
 The following year Piquet got the upper hand and, though he had half as many wins as Mansell, his consistency saw him through to his third title.
 Piquet moved to Lotus for two seasons before finishing his F1 career with Benetton with whom he achieved three victories.
 After his retirement Piquet developed a successful satellite navigation company which helped him finance the careers of his sons, Nelson Piquet Jr. and Pedro Piquet.